 Frequently Asked Questions

-What should I do immediately after taking a double dose of Ozempic?
+What should I do immediately if I accidentally inject two doses of Ozempic?

-How long do the effects of an Ozempic overdose last?
+How long do the side effects last after taking a double dose of Ozempic by accident?

 The health-related content published on this site is based on credible scientific sources and is periodically reviewed to ensure accuracy and relevance.
 Although we aim to reflect the most current medical knowledge, the material is meant for general education and awareness only.